Age & Residency

 Rollovers

-Colorado law prohibits the rollover or refinancing of short-term consumer loans, including payday-type personal loans.
+Colorado law prohibits the rollover or refinancing of payday and short-term deferred deposit loans under C.R.S. § 5-3.1-101.

 Information provided is for educational purposes only.
 Borrowers are encouraged to review all loan terms carefully before signing.
 Interest rates and fees vary by lender and loan type.